THE MOJAVE

 EMM-Mojave-10.jpg

-Some of the desert landscapes in the Mojave appear both earthly and extraterrestrial at once.
+In the Mojave Desert, landscapes often appear both earthly and extraterrestrial at once.

 EMM-Mojave-13.jpg

-A row of mailboxes in Wonder Valley, California.
-Because desert homes are often separated by miles of rural desert land, mailboxes are posted together in rows and residents make special trips to pick up their mail.
+A row of residential mailboxes in Wonder Valley, California.
+Because desert homes are commonly separated by miles of rural land, mailboxes are often posted together in a single location to allow for more efficient delivery.
+Instead of opening their front doors or walking to the ends of their driveways, as suburbanites and city dwellers typically do, desert residents often have to make special trips to these designated locations to pick up their mail.

 EMM-Mojave-12.jpg

-An old Volkswagen Beetle sits next to a jackrabbit homestead — a quiet reminder of the resilient people who chose to build their lives against all odds in the Mojave.
+An old Volkswagen Beetle sits with its hood propped open near a jackrabbit homestead — a quiet reminder of the resilience of the people who chose to build their lives against the odds in the Mojave.

 This series is an ongoing work in progress.